Dugy/bomba/README.md

 Bomba is fully usable, but some additional features are planned.

 ### Protocols
 Bomba implements several communication protocols for the purpose of communication in a standardised way supported by many other libraries.
-These are implemented in a way that avoids dynamic allocation, expecting the networking layer to provide buffers (so that some buffers could be provided in a restrictive embedded environment).
+These are implemented in a way that avoids dynamic allocation, but can be added easily (except some parts that can't be used on special platforms anyway).
 * HTTP - Minimal implementation, supporting only GET and POST, but usable as a web server with some interactive content
 * JSON-RPC - Built on top of HTTP POST

 Many other protocols should be possible to implement using the interfaces and concepts expected from protocols.
+They may be added in the future.

 ### Networking
 Currently, the only implementation available uses `std::experimental::networking` version 1 for OS-independent networking without any dependencies.
-Because `std::experimental::networking` is not expected on heavily restrictive platforms, it uses also some dynamic allocation (specifically `std::vector` for resizable buffers and to allocate instances).
+Because `std::experimental::networking` is not expected on heavily restrictive platforms, this part uses also some dynamic allocation (specifically `std::vector` for expandable buffers and to allocate instances).

 Currently, there are two networking related classes:
 * `Bomba::TcpServer` (header `bomba_tcp_server.hpp`)